 Best microSD cards for Android Android Central 2020

 A microSD card for your Android phone lets you easily move your files, photos, and music from device to device without having to rely on steady Wi-Fi or costly data.
-It also lets you load your phone up with apps, music, and movies, which is especially useful if your device doesn't come with a lot of internal storage.
+An Android microSD card also lets you load your phone up with apps, music, and movies, which is especially useful if your device doesn't come with a lot of internal storage.
 But which ones are the best?
 Here's a good selection from which to choose.

 - Best blend: Samsung EVO Select